egirones/churn_prediction/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+- Project **Predict Customer Churn** using pytest, pip8.

 ## Project Description
-Your project description here.
+This project predicts the probability of churning using the bank dataset

 ## Files and data description
 Overview of the files and data present in the root directory.